googleapis/google-cloud-go/RELEASING.md

    to be part of your release).
 1. Edit `CHANGES.md` to include a summary of the changes.
 1. `cd internal/version && go generate && cd -`
-1. `./tidyall.sh`
-1. Mail the CL: `git add -A && git change && git mail`
+1. Mail the CL: `git add -A && git change <branch name> && git mail`
 1. Wait for the CL to be submitted.
 Once it's submitted, and without submitting any other CLs in the meantime:
    a.
 Switch to master.